-BotsIQ is a manufacturing workforce development program of the Pittsburgh Chapter National Tooling & Machining Foundation whose goal is to provide a pathway for middle and high school students to learn about rewarding career options in manufacturing.
+BotsIQ is a manufacturing workforce development program of the Pittsburgh Chapter National Tooling & Machining Foundation whose goal is to provide a pathway for youth to learn about rewarding career options in manufacturing.

 Why is it unique?

 - Teams of students work together in a fascinating real-world professional manufacturing model.

-- Each participating school is paired with a local manufacturing company to serve as their industry mentor and learn about the the potential for a career in manufacturing.
+- Each participating school is paired with a local manufacturing company to serve as their industry mentor and learn about the potential for a career in manufacturing.